ga-wdi-exercises/everything_conf/readme.md

 ## Weekend Homework
 - Create a repo for your presentation which will contain everything file based you will use barring external props(which are encouraged!)
-- In the repo have at the least a `readme.md` with learning objectives for your presentation
+- In the repo have a `readme.md` with at least 3 learning objectives for your presentation

 ## Additional Homework
 Think about what you want to do for your final project.
 You will be asked to submit a project idea on monday.